 Coach Dani is married to Doca and has two daughters: Elisa (5) and Ayla (2yo).

-Markie starting her fourth year as EVA's highest level coach.
+Markie starting her fifth year as EVA's highest level coach.
 She has a wealth of knowledge of the high level volleyball systems and is a perfect fit for high level teams along with her excitable and positive coaching style.

 Markie was named Head Varsity Coach for the historic Central High School in the spring of 2021 and in the short time transformed the program with her focus on skill improvement and changing the culture.
 In her first season already Central has won more matches than Central teams combined in the last seven seasons.
 In her first season she lead the Tigers to their first State Championship tournament after close to twenty years of drought.